 Thermal spray coating has been around since people first discovered how to turn metal into powder, which was well over 100 years ago.
 It was first patented in 1882!

 The very early method used powdered lead for making batteries.
 Since then, many new materials and application techniques have been developed.

 It’s helpful to know just what kind of thermal spraying needs to be done for the job at hand.
 Here, we’ll take a look at what thermal coatings can do.
 Then we’ll break down few different kinds of spray coating processes and what they are best used for, so you can decide which one will be right for you.

 This method of industrial coating uses a heat source to apply material (typically powder or wire) to a surface.
 The heat source melts the coating material into drops that can be sprayed onto the surface.

-Coatings can be applied to different thicknesses, depending on what they will be used for.
+Industrial powder coating can be applied to different thicknesses, depending on what they will be used for.
 The spray technique is faster than many other coating application techniques.

 Different types of coating materials and processes have different properties.
 Things like the hardness, porosity, and surface texture change depending on what coating you use and how it is applied.